vuralcanasal/GitNotes/01_Init_Add_Commit.md

 >
 > nothing added to commit but untracked files present (use "git add" to track)

-Therefore, we commited 02_Branche.md to repository with its own message.
-We can use `git add` and `git commit` to group works and commit them to repository with our own messages.
+Therefore, we committed 02_Branche.md to the repository with its own message.
+We can use `git add` and `git commit` to stage and commit changes to the repository with their own messages.

+## Git Log
+`git log` is a command to show the committed changes.
+If you use --name-only option you can see them with the related files name.
+`git log --name-only`